 I did require a photo of me, with Stitch, and since he wasn’t around to get a photo with, I had to make do with a super hot hat.
 It was worth it.
 Man I love me some Stitch.

 My thoughts on Disneyland

 Disneyland is a smaller, more petite version of Orlando’s Walt Disney World.
-It’s broken up into lands, just like Magic Kingdom is in Orlando.
+Just like Magic Kingdom, Disneyland has lands.
 The lands are smaller, but include many of the popular rides: